robtweed/qewd-jsdb/REPL.md

 # Time to Continue Exploring!

 Now that we've run through the underlying concepts and explained the various method and properties you can use in QEWD-JSdb, we can begin exploring it in earnest.

+Return, if necessary, to the section above that summarises the properties and methods of the Document Node Object.
+They provide the basic building blocks for *everything* else in QEWD-JSdb.
+You'll see how most of the work and are used throughout the rest of this tutorial.

 So back to the REPL, and remember to keep that *viewer* browser page open and available to watch!

 So let's start with that first node again: